 Quality: Personally I like AAAA quality bamboo leaves as they are huge in size.
 It’s also slightly easier to wrap a bigger bak chang than small ones.
 The quality is usually printed on the packaging.

 Quantity: It is very hard to give an accurate quantity.
-But 400 grams of leaves should be sufficient for 2kg of rice.
+But 400 grams of leaves should be more than enough for 2kg of rice.
 If you are buying by the number, I would say go for at least 100 leaves.
-Although technically you only need 80 leaves (2 for each bak chang), there will always be some damaged leaves, so it's good to have spare.
+Although technically you only need 80 leaves (2 for each bak chang), I find that if the leaves are small or not so perfect, it will be better to use 3 leaves to wrap the bak chang.

 Buy early: Look out for the leaves early (like one month in advance) from the wet market as they are sold out quite quickly.
 Supermarkets also sell the leaves too, so you can also get from there.
 However, I do like the personal touch and the ability to chit chat with the shop owners at the wet market.
 They are somehow always pretty surprised when I told them I’m looking for bamboo leaves.
 Perhaps because I think very few young (?) people still make their own bak chang these days.